Tikamin557/Ts-Core/README.md

 3. Download the latest version of T's Core.
 4. Extract it into your `Mods` folder.

 > **Players:** You only need to install T's Core if another mod lists it as a requirement.
+T's Core supports both PC and Android.

 ---